apache/buildstream/doc/source/main_install.rst

 ------------------

-After having installed from source using any of the above methods, some setup will be required to use BuildStream.
+After having installed from source using any of the above methods, some setup may be required to use BuildStream.

 Adjust ``PATH``
 ~~~~~~~~~~~~~~~
-Since BuildStream is now installed under your local user's install directories,
+If BuildStream is now installed under your local user's install directories,
 you need to ensure that ``PATH`` is adjusted.

 A regular way to do this is to add the following line to the end of your ``~/.bashrc``::